BigCommerce vs Shopify

 All the advanced features provided by these platforms are indeed powerful, but they’re not something you’d want if you’re just a beginner.

 Another important factor to look at here are the transaction fees.
-Shopify and BigCommerce don’t charge any transaction fees per se.
+When comparing Shopify and BigCommerce, both don’t charge any transaction fees per se.
 However, they do take a 2.2% to 2.9% + 30c off of credit card processing fees.

 As it stands, both platforms are generally the same.
 The only thing that differentiates Shopify from BigCommerce is Shopify offers a $9 per month plan.
 For users looking to get a feel for Shopify, this is a very good option.